AgoraIO/Agora-Chat-API-Examples/Chat-RN/quick_start_demo/README.md

 3. In **Targets** > **token_login_demo** > **Signing & Capabilities**, set the signing of the project.
 4. Click `Build` in Xcode to build the project.
 When the build succeeds, Xcode runs the project and installs it on your device.
 You see the app user interface.

-To build and run the project on an iOS silumator, take the following steps:
+To build and run the project on an iOS simulator, take the following steps:

 1. Open `token_login_demo/ios` and open `token_login_demo.xcworkspace` with Xcode.
-2. In Xcode, set `iPhone 13` as the iOS simulator.
+2. In Xcode, set `iPhone (12.4)` as the iOS simulator.
 3. Click `Build` in Xcode to build the project.
-When the build succeeds, Xcode runs the project and installs it on the simulater.
+When the build succeeds, Xcode runs the project and installs it on the simulator.
 You see the app user interface.

 To build and run the project on an Android device, take the following steps: